 The bond formed between two atoms in which the contribution of an electron pair is made by one of them while the sharing is done by both.

 The formal charge of an atom in a polyatomic molecule or ion may be defined as the difference between the number of valence electrons of that atom in an isolated or free state and the number of electrons assigned to that atom in the Lewis structure.

-(a) Physical state: At room temperature, ionic compounds exist either in solid-state or in solution phase but not in a gaseous state.
+(a) Physical state: At room temperature, ionic compounds exist either in a solid state or in a solution phase but not in a gaseous state.

-When anion and cation approach each other, the valence shell of an anion is pulled towards the cation nucleus and thus the shape of the anion is deformed.
-This phenomenon of deformation of anion by a cation is known as polarisation and the ability of cation to polarize a nearby anion is called as polarizing power of cation.
+When an anion and cation approach each other, the valence shell of an anion is pulled towards the cation nucleus, and thus the shape of the anion is deformed.
+This phenomenon of deformation of an anion by a cation is known as polarisation, and the ability of a cation to polarize a nearby anion is called the polarizing power of a cation.

-Fajan’s pointed out that greater is the polarization of anion in a molecule, more is a covalent character in it.
+Fajan’s pointed out that the greater is the polarization of an anion in a molecule, the more is a covalent character in it.

-More distortion of anion more will be polarisation so the covalent character increases.
+The more distortion of the anion, the more polarization, so the covalent character increases.

-Fajan’s gives some rules which govern the covalent character in the ionic compounds, which are as follows:
+Fajan’s rules govern the covalent character in the ionic compounds, and they are as follows:

 (i) Size of cation: Size of cation polarisation.

 (ii) Size of anion: Size of anion polarisation.